Getting digestive waste out of your body is just as important as the good stuff you put in!

 The vast absorptive area is why most nutrient absorption happens in the small intestine – controlled by little gates in the folds called tight junctions.

-When the villi are flattened or damaged – OR, the tight junctions are loose due to inflalmmation – we call it “leaky gut”.
+When the villi are flattened or damaged – OR the tight junctions are loose due to inflammation – we call it “leaky gut”.

 A leaky gut absorbs proteins, bacteria, and toxins that otherwise would not normally find their way into the bloodstream.
 The gates can also be “left open” or leaky from inflammation, infection, lack of protective mucosa, or all of the above.
 This high permeability across the intestine leads to inflammation throughout the body & poor assimilation of nutrients.